daengdaengLee/articles/순서를 유지하는 비동기 동시 처리/Asynchronous Concurrent Processing that Keeping Order.md

         // Execute the asynchronous task and register the function to run upon completion. params.f(value).then((value) => {
-            // Update the task object's status.
+            // Update the task object's state.
             taskWrapper.task = {done: true, value: value};
             // Execute the output function.
             tick();